UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/creating_call.md

 **1. Use pre-existing FAPs**

-To utilise a pre-existing FAP within a call, simply select it from the 'Call FAPs' drop-down menu in the 'Reviews' section of the call.
+To utilize a pre-existing FAP within a call, simply select it from the 'Call FAPs' drop-down menu in the 'Reviews' section of the call.
 Note: multiple FAPs can be selected within a single call.

 **2. Create FAPs**